PitPik/scrollHandler/README.md

         offsetBottom: 0, // same as above just with bottom
         delay: 100, // throttling of events (events happen by default every ~16ms)
         watchTimer: 100 // time in ms how often script should look for DOM change (0 = disabled)
+        requestAnimationFrame: true // switch for requestAnimationFrame; disable to avoid unecpected delays for events
         callback: {'myCallbackName': function() {}, ...} // callback for every cycle; default is none (only provision) });
 ```